 Dover District Council will continue to increase the capability of our CCTV infrastructure and work closely within our Community Safety Partnership to use CCTV and continue to reduce the fear of crime and build confidence within our communities.
-We have been working closely with our partners to achieve that aim which includes access to a number of cameras within the Port of Dover and surrounding areas in order to have a collaborative approach as well as deploy our mobile cameras strategically across the district.
+Since the last annual report, Port of Dover cameras are now embedded within our control room and we have worked in partnership with Wingham Parish Council to now have two cameras in the recreational ground.